DragonSenses/Algorithms/LeetCode/72-edit-distance/problem.md

 - **Depth of Recursion Call Stack**: The space complexity is determined by the depth of the recursion tree.
 In the worst case, the depth of the recursion tree is `M + N` because the recursive process continues until either `word1` or `word2` is empty.
 Therefore, the maximum depth of the call stack will be `M + N`.

+# Memoization: Top-Down Dynamic Programming Approach

+## **Intuition**

 Although the recursive solution works well, it is exhaustive.
 To see how many repetitive calculations occur, refer to the illustration below:

 ![Illustration of the recursion tree created when computing the edit distance for word1: "apc" and word2: "aqe"](img/72-3.jpg)

 In the illustration, you can see that the same substring combination of `word1` and `word2` is evaluated multiple times (highlighted in the same color).
 There is no need for this repeated computation.

+#### Optimizing Recursive Calls

+We can optimize these recursive calls by storing the results of every computed sub-problem and reusing them whenever needed.
+This eliminates unnecessary repetitive calculations.

+By caching or memorizing the result of every operation, the algorithm can check if the result for a problem is already present in the cache before computing it again.
+This optimization technique is known as **memoization**.